loco-can/loco-can-hardware/README.md

 | 4   | **4 3V3** |
 | 5   | **GND**   |

-### LOCO-Splitbox
+### Loco-Split
 The splitbox is a tiny module that split up the CAN-bus line with three connectors.
 It also provides a power input connector for additional supply of the bus.

 For details ot the connector pinouts see the connector section below.

 **Power for the system has to be provided via a motor module or the splitboxes.
 It is not recommended to use the CAN connector for this purpose!**

-# LOCO-Control-Adapter
+# Loco-Control-Adapter
 The controller module provides connectors to apply pots, switches, leds and meters in an easy way to implement an own controller design.

 The analog switch inputs use a potentiometer or a switch with applied resistors to change the voltage on the analog input.
 The software can learn the distinct positions and map them to discrete switch positions.

 The connectors for volt and ampere display provide either an analog value (PWM) or a model servo signal.
 The servo can be used to build a analog gauge for display.

-The control module consists of an universal module providing CAN-bus connectors and an optional wireless connection (LOCO-Universal, LOCO_WiFi), that is piggipacket on a adapter board.
+The control module consists of an universal module providing CAN-bus connectors and an optional wireless connection (Loco-Universal, LOCO_WiFi), that is piggipacket on a adapter board.
 The adapter creates a +5 Volt supply for all controls from the CAN-supply lines and offers JST-PH connectors for the switches, pots and LEDs.

-## Hardware version V2.1
+## Hardware version V2.x

 ### Power out
 The 5-Volt supply output can be used to supply additional electronic inside the controler with up to 500mA.